 35. When do I receive a written contract?
 As soon as you tell me you’d like to book me as your wedding photographer I’ll email you a copy of our contract.
 The contract contains the terms and conditions of business.
 To book me you sign and date the contract and send a copy back to me, along with your deposit payment.
 As soon as I receive your signed contract and deposit payment I’ll email you a booking confirmation/receipt for the deposit payment.
 NOTE: Don’t book a photographer or any other supplier who won’t provide a written contract.

 36. What happens if you fall ill and can’t photograph our wedding?
 I have a network of photographer colleagues who are full-time professionals and are my first contact should an emergency arise.
-Fortunately, in the ten years I’ve been a photographer I’ve not yet had to call upon a colleague in an emergency, but if I do you can rest assured you’re in safe hands.
+Fortunately, in the years I’ve been a photographer I’ve not yet had to call upon a colleague in an emergency, but if I do you can rest assured you’re in safe hands.

 37. What information do you need from me before the wedding day?
 About a month before your wedding day I’ll email the details that I need – typically timings of the day to ensure I’m in the right place at the right time and the list of group photos.
 I’ll detail what’s required and when you supply the information I’ll check it and discuss with you anything that might not be an obvious problem, For example, your wedding venue might suggest timings for shooting the group photos.
 I’ll discuss this with you and make suggestions if I feel it will make the day progress more smoothly.
-Part of the benefit of booking me as your photographer is that I’ve seen what can go wrong, and I’ll do all I can to ensure your wedding day goes smoothly, including discussing things with you on the day and making sure you have the final say in any changes to the schedule.
+Part of the benefit of booking me as your photographer is that I’ll do all I can to ensure your wedding day goes smoothly, including discussing with you on the day and making sure you have the final say in any changes to the schedule.

 39. How will you be dressed at my wedding?
 I will wear either a smart suit or a more traditional pair of Scottish Tartan ‘Trews’, always a white shirt, tie and appropriate shoes.
 It might seem a trivial question to ask, but don’t assume all photographers will make the effort to blend in with your guests.
 Trust me, I recently filmed a wedding where the photographer wore jeans, trainers and a shirt.
-To say he looked out of place was putting it mildly!
+To say the photographer looked out of place was putting it mildly!

 40. How can I make sure I look good in my photos?
 Trust me on the day and relax.
-The best advice I can give to clients is that if you feel relaxed when I take your photos, you’ll appear relaxed in the photos, and you’ll have a good memory of having the picture taken.
+The best advice I can give you is that if you feel relaxed when I take your photos, you’ll appear relaxed in the photos, and you’ll have a good memory of having the picture taken.
 If you feel awkward or uneasy when having your photo taken, then you’ll feel the same when you look at the photo.
 So relax!
 In the unlikely event that you feel awkward or uncomfortable, I’ll happily move, rearrange or do whatever is necessary to make you look wonderful.
 Factor in a little time in the schedule to allow for delays – if the bride arrives late, or there’s a traffic jam on the way to the reception, or the speeches take longer than expected – you’ll feel rushed and hassled, and that can show in your photos.
 Try and add time for a receiving line (or line-up as it is known) as this can act as a natural buffer if timings do slip, as you can always cancel a receiving line to allow more time for photos or mingling with your guests.
 Importantly, try and relax the night before your wedding without having a lot of alcohol – get plenty of sleep and drink lots of water.
 Wedding day hangovers aren’t ideal for looking great in your photos!

 44. What happens if it rains?
 It’s fine, don’t worry.
 It’s unusual to have an entire day of non-stop rain.
 I always have a ‘Plan B’ for wet weather, as will your wedding venue.
 If it’s wet, and you prefer to stay indoors, then I’m equipped to shoot beautiful newly-wed photos of you using my portable studio flash set-up.
 If you feel brave, we can head outside, even in the rain, and shoot a few photos of you walking together under an umbrella.
 Some of my favourite photos that I’ve taken have been shot in the rain, so be bold and if you’re up for it, so am I!
 The biggest difference will be when it comes to shooting the family/group photos.
 If you have lots of family and guests present, and your venue has restricted space, it might be impossible to shoot a high-quality group photo of everyone.
 But we can still shoot pictures of the smaller groups of family and friends.